jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 Here, Puruśa feels the bondage as an objective reality or Cosmic mind-stuff. <!-- The Cosmic  mind-stuff is this Active Puruśabháva coming under the influence of static Prakrti.  -->
 <!-- This citta is an objective reality. -->
 - Its *immediate* mental subjectivity is the Ego-Layer <!-- Ahaḿtattva -->
-- Its *supreme* mental subjectivity is the Great-Layer<!--  Mahattattva -->.
+- Its *supreme* mental subjectivity is the Identity-Layer<!--  Mahattattva -->.

-"Mind" is the collective name of the Great-Layer, Ego-Layer, and mind-stuff<!-- Mahattattva, Ahaḿtattva and citta -->.
+"Mind" is the collective name of the Identity-Layer, Ego-Layer, and mind-stuff<!-- Mahattattva, Ahaḿtattva and citta -->.
 Its subjective counterpart or cause is the Cosmic Consciousness<!-- Puruśa Cosmic Puruśa -->.

 ```elixir
 Mind = Cosmic Identity + Active Identity + Mindstuff
 ```

 The process of saiṋcara still continues under the increasing domination of static Prakrti.
-- The Macrocosmic Nucleus <!-- Puruśottama --> transforms into the Great-Layer <!-- Mahattattva -->
+- The Macrocosmic Nucleus <!-- Puruśottama --> transforms into the Identity-Layer <!-- Mahattattva -->
-- The Great-Layer <!-- Mahattattva --> transforms into the Ego-Layer <!-- Ahaḿtattva -->
+- The Identity-Layer <!-- Mahattattva --> transforms into the Ego-Layer <!-- Ahaḿtattva -->
 - The Ego-Layer <!-- Ahaḿtattva --> transforms into mind-stuff <!-- citta -->

 <!-- owing to the influence of one or the other aspect of Prakrti.  -->